lcase28/pscfFieldGen/README.md

 Running the software requires 2 files:

  * A Model file specifying filenames and particle positions.
- * A PSCF Fortran parameter file.
+ * A PSCF parameter file.

 In order to simplify input for the user, crystallographic and composition information are taken from a PSCF parameter file.